Dracaena fragrans: Cornstalk dracaena

 Common name: Cornstalk dracaena, Striped dracaena, Happy plant, False Palm, Corn plant, Chinese money tree, Fortune plant

-Dracaenas come in a wide variety of sizes, shapes and colors, all of them suited for indoors as well as outdoors.
-Dracaena Fragrans can be distinguished from the others, by its specific corn plant look, and broad, droopy foliage.
+Dracaenas come in a wide variety of sizes, shapes, and colors, all of them suited for indoors as well as outdoors.
+Dracaena Fragrans can be distinguished from the others by its specific look that looks like a corn plant, and broad, droopy foliage.

-They are highly fragrant as the name of the plants suggests; attracting birds, bees, insects and ants that helps in pollination.
+They are highly fragrant, as the name of the plants suggests, attracting birds, bees, insects, and ants that help in pollination.
 The fruits are orange berries about 1-2 cms in diameter, containing multiple seeds.

 Few common cultivars are Dracaena fragrans ‘Massangeana’ or Mass cane that has a broad yellow stripe at the center of the green leaves; Dracaena fragrans ‘Lindenii’ that has a broad green stripe along the center of its yellow leaves; and Dracaena fragrans ‘Victoria’ with white or cream stripes on the leaves.